Beet Hummus Recipe

 Join my newsletter for free weekly recipes!

 I love it because it’s loaded with nutrients and tastes so delicious.
-I can make it ahead, and it’s versatile, spreadable, dippable, and I can turn it into a fabulous appetizer in no time.
+I can make it ahead, and it’s versatile, spreadable, and dippable.
+Bonus?
+It’s also a breeze to whip up, as the recipe uses vacuum-sealed or canned beets, and no roasting and peeling is required.

-All you need is beetroot, chickpeas, tahini, lemon, garlic, cumin, olive oil, and seasoning.
-Blend everything together, and you’re in business.
+You only need beetroot, chickpeas, tahini, lemon, garlic, cumin, olive oil, and seasoning.
+Blend everything, and you’re in business.

-The cooked beets bring sweet, earthy flavor and a ton of health benefits, the cumin adds its aromatic warmth while the zesty lemon brightens everything.
+The cooked beets bring a sweet, earthy flavor and a ton of health benefits.
+The warm, aromatic cumin balances the sweetness of the beets, while the zesty lemon brightens everything.
+It’s truly a lovely combination of flavors and texture!

-Make a double batch, it keeps well in the fridge, and it’s also great to have it on hand for day-to-day use as a snack with your favorite veggies, crackers, or as a spread on your sandwiches.
+Make a double batch.
+It keeps well in the fridge, and it’s great to have it on hand for day-to-day use as a snack with your favorite veggies or crackers or as a spread on your sandwiches.
+Enjoy!

 List of the ingredients